Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Reimport](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/DropShippingReimport.png "[Reimport]")

-> [Info] Depending on the supplier selected, the sections and fields displayed vary.
+Depending on the supplier selected, the sections and fields displayed may slightly vary.

 **Reimport**